Interactive Story Engine

 </html>

-FRISE has built-in support for a side navigation bar, handling game saving, and more.
-Details can be found in the
+FRISE has built-in support for a side navigation bar, game save and load buttons, and more.
+Details about our free interactive story engine can be found in the

 Documentation .